ManageIQ/topological_inventory-api-client/docs/DefaultApi.md

 api_instance = TopologicalInventoryApiClient::DefaultApi.new
 opts = {
   limit: 100, # Integer | The numbers of items to return per page.
-  offset: 0 # Integer | The number of items to skip before starting to collect the result set.
+  offset: 0, # Integer | The number of items to skip before starting to collect the result set.
+  filter: nil # Object | Filter for querying collections.
 }

 begin